-Jennifer Lawrence Resembles Literal Fire Emoji in Most Naked Dress Yet
+Jennifer Lawrence Nailed the Naked Dress Look Twice This Week

 Jennifer Lawrence knows how to make a comeback.
 After months of staying out of the spotlight, the 27-year-old actress is back and hotter than ever, at least judging from the crazy-sheer dress she wore to the U.K. premiere of her upcoming film, “Mother!”, on Wednesday night.

-Though the 27-year-old actress has been known to sport some daring looks from time to time, her recent see-through Atelier Versace dress has to take the cake for her most naked outfit yet.
-The gown left little to the imagination with a slinky fabric that transitioned from silver chainmail up top to white netting toward the bottom.
-To make things even sexier, J. Law finished the number with a sultry open back.
+Though Lawrence has been known to sport daring looks from time to time, her recent see-through Atelier Versace dress has to take the cake for her most naked outfit yet.
+The gown featured a slinky fabric that transitioned from silver chainmail up top to white netting toward the bottom.
+To make things even sexier, it also boasted a sultry open back.

-MORE: Jennifer Lawrence Is Not Sorry She Went Pole-Dancing in Europe
+MORE: Jennifer Lawrence Isn’t Sorry She Went Pole-Dancing

 The dress isn’t the only sheer ensemble Lawrence has sported recently.
-A day earlier, on Tuesday, Lawrence showed up at the Venice Film Festival in a naked—wait for it—ball gown.
-While walking the red carpet, the actress—who also went braless, mind you—stunned in a sheer Dior ball gown.
-The gown, which included a fluffed out black and pink polka-dot tutu, was 100-percent sheer in the bodice, with embroidered flowers strategically placed over Lawrence’s nipples.
+A day earlier, on Tuesday, Lawrence showed up at the Venice Film Festival in a see-through—wait for it—ball gown while walking the red carpet.
+The Dior dress, which included airy polka-dot tulle, was 100-percent sheer in the bodice, with embroidered flowers strategically placed over Lawrence’s nipples.